Lancia Beta: Coupé

 In 1973 the second style to appear was a 2+2 two-door coupé with a 2350 mm wheelbase, although due to the fuel crisis did not become available to the public until early 1974.
 It was launched with 1.6 and 1.8L engines.
 New 1.6 and 2.0L engines replaced the original units in late 1975, followed by a 1.3L in early 1976.
 In 1978, the Beta Coupé became available with an automatic transmission and power steering.
 In 1981, the car received a minor facelift and at the same time the 2.0 became available with fuel Bosch electronic fuel injection.
 In 1983, a 2.0 VX supercharged engine became available with an output of 135 bhp.
-The bodywork was developed inhouse by a Lancia team led by Aldo Castagno, with Piero Castagnero acting as styling consultant.
+The bodywork was developed inhouse by Centro Stile Lancia led by Aldo Castagno, with Piero Castagnero acting as styling consultant.
 Castagnero had also styled the Beta's predecessor, the Lancia Fulvia saloon and coupé.
 Number built: 111,801.

 This was one of the bodystyles to be marketed in North America.
 The 2.0L twin-cam I4 offered in North America produced 108 hp at 5500 rpm.